 Another feature is the ability to analyze a group of gages when setting calibration intervals.
 Using this method, you set the calibration interval for a whole group of gages using the calibration results of all of the gages in a group.
 This method gives you a more statistically significant sample, which in turn should give you more confidence in your calibration intervals.

-Ron Storteboom is calibration lab manager for Medallion Instrumentation Systems, Spring Lake, MI and has greatly benefitted from calibration software.
+Ron Storteboom is calibration lab manager for Medallion Instrumentation Systems, Spring Lake, MI and has greatly benefited from calibration software.
 Medallion manufactures sensors and electronic modules used in heavy-duty trucks, farm equipment and recreational vehicles.
 Ron manages more than 1,300 pieces of equipment, including mechanical and electronic instruments and has been using GAGEtrak for more than two years.

 The software helps him find the appropriate calibration intervals of Medallion’s custom electronic test equipment.
 Since this is custom test equipment, he often has no history to help determine the correct intervals.
 In this case, he sets a conservative initial calibration interval and then uses the interval-adjustment feature of the software to find the most cost-effective interval.